reasonmethis/docdocgo-core/README.md

 ```markdown
 /research What are the best ways to improve my memory?
 Just bullet points, please.
 ```

+> You can also enter `/research` without a query.
+You will then get a "cheatsheet" showing you all the ways to use the `/research` command, which extend far beyond the `deeper` option explained below.

 **Step 2.** After DocDocGo has finished the first iteration of the research, it will compose its initial report.
 If you want to continue the research, simply type `/research` to see your options.
 The main option is `/research deeper N`, where `N` is the number of times you want to double the number of sources that go into the report.
 Using this command will kick off a series of research steps, where each step involves either (a) fetching more sources and composing an alternative report or (b) combining information from two existing reports into a new, higher-level report.